monolithon/astros/src/content/blog/en/accounting-in-erpnext-system.md

   - news
 ---

-<p>I tried to gather timeless aspects, so I didn't post this article as a blog post, but you can read it as a static page in the main menu at <a href="https://www.monolithon.com/accounting" rel="noopener noreferrer">ERPNext Accounting</a>.</p>
+I tried to gather timeless aspects, so I didn't post this article as a blog post, but you can read it as a static page in the main menu at <a href="https://www.monolithon.com/accounting" rel="noopener noreferrer">ERPNext Accounting</a>.